 What to do if your chihuahua is a picky eater

-#6: Make sure your chihuahua gets out for a good walk every day.
-Introduce a meal when you get home.
+#6: if you are out for a walk introduce a meal when you get home.
 It will appeal to your chihuahua’s instinct that he has been out on a hunt and is eating his catch.
+If they still don’t eat then see 3 & 4

 #7: Stop fussing: If you keep introducing different foods every time your chihuahua turns his nose up then you are making life hard for yourself and turning your chihuahua into a diva.

-#8: Stop fussing: Standing over your dog or following him around with the food bowl will not encourage him to eat and it’s beneath you as pack leader.
+#8: More stop fussing: Standing over your dog or following him around with the food bowl will not encourage him to eat it just cause stress.
+Never watch your dog eat.

 #9: Relax: If your chihuahua picks up tension around feeding time he is going to wonder what is going on and start to feel worried as well.